fed/blog/src/pages/blog/manipulating-event-streams/index.md

 ---
-title: Manipulating event streams
+title: Manipulating event streams in Bacon.js
 date: 2016-12-27
 spoiler: Here we'll explore how applying transformations to source streams produces new observables.
-category: baconjs
+category: frp
 ---

 Being able to easily transform the values in observables is what makes functional reactive programming such a powerful tool.
 At the same